Hacker0x01/docs.hackerone.com/docs/hackers/publishing-external-vulnerabilities.md

 5. Fill out the <b>Publish a Vulnerability</b> report form.
 6. Click <b>Publish Vulnerability</b>.
 7. <i>(Optional)</i> Add a summary to your report.
 You can always come back and edit the summary.
-8. <i>(Optional) Add a severity rating for the vulnerability.
+8. <i>(Optional)<i> Add a severity rating for the vulnerability.

 The report will publish onto the <b>New</b> page of Hacktivity and have a <b>Published</b> icon on it to distinguish it from other reports.
 Users can upvote your report in Hacktivity, and the report will also display on your hacker profile.

-<i>Note: HackerOne reserves the right to remove any posted content if any party informs us that the content didn’t meet our requirements for publishing. <br><br>Publishing currently doesn’t influence [Reputation](https://docs.hackerone.com/hackers/reputation.html) or your eligibility for any bounties.
+<i>Note: HackerOne reserves the right to remove any posted content if any party informs us that the content didn’t meet our requirements for publishing. <br><br>Publishing currently doesn’t influence [Reputation](https://docs.hackerone.com/>hackers/reputation.html) or your eligibility for any bounties.</i>